 What is next?

-Once you are ready, click the next link in the orientation menu and work all the way to the end of the list.
+Once you are ready, click next and work all the way to the end of the orientation.